 A better option is to acknowledge potential challenges and plan to tackle them head-on.

-Common revenue recognition issues in SaaS and subscription businesses
+Common issues when it comes to revenue recognition for SaaS and subscription businesses

 Audit, tax, and advisory service provider KPMG provides a detailed handbook about the intricacies and potential challenges of SaaS and software revenue recognition.
 While thorough, for many business leaders the 700-page document simply reinforces the task’s complexity.